Chemistry student wearing goggles and holding a test tube.

 Program description

-UVic Pathway is a specialized first-year university program that combines degree courses with advanced academic English classes.
-The Pathway Program is delivered by the UVic English Language Centre (ELC) in collaboration with the faculties of Social Sciences, Science and Engineering.
-You can look forward to a challenging, supported first year of university that will put you on the path to success in your UVic degree program.
+UVic’s Pathway program is a specialized first-year university program that combines degree credit courses with academic English language classes.
+This full-time, 11 month program is for international student who are admitted to an undergraduate program at UVic but still need to meet UVic’s English language requirement.
+Students in this full-time program develop English language and study skills required to be successful in studying at UVic.
+You can look forward to a challenging, supported first year of university that will put you on the right path to success in your UVic degree program.

 Program features